Kyagara/CoopTweaks/README.md

 This project is inspired by the [CooperativeAdvancements](https://modrinth.com/mod/cooperative-advancements) mod, my goal with this is to add on the coop experience I really enjoyed from CooperativeAdvancements by giving more features in just one package.

+Some features in this mod come from my other mod, [Fred](https://github.com/Kyagara/fred).

 ## Features

 - Bridges a Discord channel to the Minecraft server chat, allowing for chat between the two.